-Is your Performance Feedback Process Meeting your Expectations?
+Is Your Performance Feedback Process Meeting Your Expectations?

 Share This Post:

 Are you satisfied with your organization’s performance feedback process?
 Many might say that they are not satisfied for a variety of reasons.
 They may feel that although there are benefits to these programs, there is room for improvement.
-Some may even feel that most participants in their performance feedback process don’t really believe they get much benefit from going through these annual mandatory meetings and that everyone is just “checking the box” that they completed this requirement.
+Some may even feel that most participants in their performance feedback process don’t really believe they get many benefits from going through these annual mandatory meetings and that everyone is just “checking the box” that they completed this requirement.

 Providing Effective Feedback to Employees on all Performance Levels